-The best cash bonus credit card offer is the Blue Cash Preferred® Card from American Express.
-This card gives new cardholders $300 statement credit for spending $3,000 in the first 6 months.
-Blue Cash Preferred also comes with extensive ongoing rewards: 1 - 6% cash back.
+The best cash bonus credit card offer is $250 statement credit for spending $3,000 in the first 6 months, which can be earned with the Blue Cash Preferred® Card from American Express.
+This card also offers 1 - 6% cash back on purchases.

 Here are some of the best cash bonus credit cards: